designstem/projects/patterns/index2.md

 transformation is a specific set of rules that convert one geometric figure into another one.
 Here are a few examples:

+We can also combine multiple types of transformation to create more complex ones – for example, a translation followed by a rotation.

 ---